wp-plugins/disable-wordpress-updates/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Update indicator not showing in the front-end toolbar anymore (Thanks flixflix!)

 = 1.4.1 =
 * Fixed an issue that still allowed WordPress to update minor (security and maintenance) versions